ChatGPT uses web search in 80%+ of the prompts

 Each query runs in a fresh browser instance with:

-- Legitimate residential IPs in the target country
+- Residential IPs in the target country

 - Natural browser fingerprints that evade detection